ARC 327R (00810) ARC 386M (01145) TTH 9:00am-10:30am

 Architectural criticism is essential in enabling architects and the general public to evaluate architectural designs, preferably ahead of their realization.
 In the context of the broader debate on sustainability, buildings need to achieve a long lasting overall design quality which includes the broadest level of public acceptance as a means by which interest, care and maintenance become cultivated.
 Architectural criticism thus requires both a comprehensive approach to the political and physical context, design conception and material realization of a built phenomenon as well as a precise, concise, incisive analysis of these issues themselves.
 The seminar in architectural criticism introduces students to a method that encompasses description, analysis and evaluation.
 Architectural criticism, at its best, is neither exhaustive nor should it be exhausting, but an act of synthesis, thus paralleling the act of design.

-There are three components to the course work: first, four short writing exercises; second, the collective work as a jury for the Student Architecture Award in selecting the best building completed in Austin over the past year; and third, an independently written architectural criticism.
+There are three components to the course work: first, four short writing exercises; second, the collective work as the jury for the International Students' Architecture Award; and third, an independently written architectural criticism.